rng-guy/NFSMWBartender/README.txt

 To DISABLE..
  • ..a given customisation option, either delete its parameter group or the file containing it.
- • ..a given bug fix of this set, you must delete one or more specific configuration files.
+ • ..a given bug fix, you must delete specific configuration files (see "LIMITATIONS" section).

 Before you use this feature set, see the "LIMITATIONS" section further below.